ASGGroupVic/EC2-auto-operator/README.md

 # AWS EC2-AutoOperator

-This repository contains cloudformation scripts to setup an EC2 Auto Operator in an AWS account.
+This repository contains auto deployment script in Ruby to rollout two cloudformation stacks into your AWS account.
+The CF scripts will setup a tool to start and stop your EC2 instances automatically in all regions to control their usage.

 ##Repo Layout